‘THE CHILDREN OF SETH’

 The rest of the guest cast include Vernon Dobtcheff (who was in ‘The War Games’ with Patrick Troughton) as Shamur; Matt Addis as Albis, Byzan’s secretary; Emerald O’Hanrahan as Mira, Shamur’s granddaughter and former maidservant to Queen Anahita and John Banks as Radulf Varidi.

 The CD extras are as follows.
-At the end of Discs 1 and 2, there are behind-the-scenes interviews with the cast and crew, including Peter Davison; Janet Fielding and Sarah Sutton.
-At the end of Disc 2, there’s a trailer for ‘The Guardians of Prophecy’ with Colin Baker and Nicola Bryant.
+At the end of Discs 1 and 2, there are behind-the-scenes interviews with the cast and crew, including Peter Davison; Janet Fielding; Sarah Sutton; etc. At the end of Disc 2, there’s a trailer for ‘The Guardians of Prophecy’ with Colin Baker and Nicola Bryant.

 ‘The Children of Seth’ rating – 8/10